zonemaster/zonemaster/docs/specifications/tests/Consistency-TP/consistency05.md

 with the severity level *WARNING*, but no message with severity level *ERROR* or *CRITICAL*.

-In other cases the outcome of this Test Case is "pass".
+The outcome of this Test case is "pass" in all other cases.

 Message                           | Default severity level (if message is emitted) :---------------------------------|:-----------------------------------